 To access the facility users should write to firstname.lastname@example.org making a short request.
 A form will be provided, which includes information about the project and specifications on the macromolecule and other details.
 This will be evaluated by the Facility staff in terms of technical feasibility and scientific relevance.
 All requests will have a due response.

-• Protein crystallization screenings (manual and robotic [Honeybee963® 96-well robot)
+1. Protein crystallization screenings (manual and robotic [Honeybee963® 96-well robot).

-• Follow-up and optimization of initial crystallization hits (manually and robot-assisted with an Alchemist® instrument)
+2. Follow-up and optimization of initial crystallization hits (manually and robot-assisted with an Alchemist® instrument).

-• X ray Diffraction – Testing & Crystal Characterization
+3. X ray Diffraction – Testing & Crystal Characterization.

-• X ray Diffraction – single crystal data collection
+4. X ray Diffraction – single crystal data collection.

-“Macromolecular Crystallography School”.
-Full-time hands-on workshop, first organized by the PXF in 2010 at the Institut Pasteur de Montevideo and, since 2013, co-organized with CCP4 (UK) with annual periodicity.
+- “Macromolecular Crystallography School – From data processing to structure refinement and beyond”.
+Organized by the PXF in 2010 at the Institut Pasteur de Montevideo and, since 2013, co-organized with CCP4 (UK) with annual periodicity.
 Every other year (2014, 2016, 2018) the course is held at the Instituto de Física de Sao Carlos (Universidad de Sao Paulo, Sao Carlos, Brazil), alternating with the Institut Pasteur de Montevideo venue (2013, 2015 and 2017).
 Next edition will be in November 2019 at the Montevideo site.